balenaltd/handbook/Leave-Policy.md

 * Team members who want to take extended unpaid leave beyond their paid leave allocation should discuss this with a member of the strategy team.
 Unpaid leave will be considered on a case by case basis
 * Part time contractors are not entitled to paid leave, but can book unpaid leave.
 * When a team member leaves the company, they will be paid out for any unused leave in their bank
-* If a member of the team leaves the company before their first anniversary, or before the first anniversary of this policy being enacted, they will not be entitled to be paid out for the 12 day starting balance.
+* If a member of the team leaves the company before their first anniversary, or before the first anniversary of this policy being enacted (June 1st 2021), the 12 day starting balance will automatically expire, and team members will not be able to request these days, nor will they be entitled to be paid out for them.
+If you have a negative leave balance on your last day, these days will be deducted from your final paycheck.

 ## Policy Explanation
 By starting with a 12 day balance, new team members have a built-in buffer against overdraft, and are able to take any planned holiday without concern.
 In countries where local regulation dictates that employees take public holidays, such as Italy and Greece, these 12 days ensure that employees always have enough leave in the bank to take their public holidays.